home-assistant/home-assistant.io/source/more-info/no-url-available.markdown

 Some additional notes:

 - Don't use the Nabu Casa remote UI URL in any of these fields.
-The remove UI will automatically be handled correctly.
+The remote UI will automatically be handled correctly.
 - If the address you use, is the same for both the "**at home**" and "**not home**" situations, you can use the same address for both fields.